21. Periodic boundary condition in a quantum dot in FD-SOI

 21.3.
 Geometry File

-In this example, we use a geometry with similar structure to the one presented in A double quantum dot device in a fully-depleted silicon-on-insulator transistor, but with three gates as shown in the following figure.
+In this example, we consider a geometry similar to the one described in A double quantum dot device in a fully-depleted silicon-on-insulator transistor, but with three clavier gates instead of plunger and barrier gates.
+In addition to the modified gate configuration, this structure features two opposing boundaries across which we apply periodic boundary conditions.
+The full geometry is shown in Fig. 21.3.1.

 Fig. 21.3.1 Fully-depleted silicon-on-insulator (FD-SOI) structure: (a) Three-